-Update: These offers for the Barclaycard Arrival® Plus World Elite Mastercard® and Wells Fargo Propel American Express® Card have expired.
+Update: This offer for Wells Fargo Propel American Express® Card has expired.
 Learn more about the current offers here.

 Other than the Wells Fargo Visa Signature Card, Wells Fargo hasn’t been discussed very much compared to other major card issuers such as American Express, Chase and Citi.
 This partially stems from the fact that Wells Fargo doesn’t have a flexible points program that competes with Membership Rewards, Ultimate Rewards or ThankYou Points.